sap-tutorials/Tutorials/tutorials/abap-environment-deploy-cf-production/abap-environment-deploy-cf-production.md

      Add following information:

       - Please choose the target: ABAP
-      - Target System URL: press enter for default
       - Is this an ABAP Cloud System?: Y
+      - Destination: press enter for default
       - Name: press enter for default
       - Package: **`ztravel_app_xxx`**
       - Transport Request: **`<your_transport_request>`**